 R2: Edits after presentation; keep Triggered Unscheduled PS (8329); keep edits to make the feature available to all STA roles.

 R3: Changed “AP or PCP” to “it” in the following: “In a DMG BSS an AP or PCPA DMG STA sets the Triggered Unscheduled PS subfield to 1 within the Capability Information field when the AP or PCP transmits a Capability Information field in which the Reverse Direction subfield is equal to 1 and is capable of delivering a BU as an RD responder on receipt of a PPDU containing an RDG MPDU with the Power Management subfield set to 1 from a non-AP and non-PCP STA and sets it to 0 otherwise.
 A non-AP and non-PCP STA sets this subfield to 0.”

+R4: Minor corrections after second presentation; resolution to CID 8334 removed (CID 8334 rejected).